akkord64/beanborg/README.md

 #### Ignore_By_Payee

-This rule can be used to ignore a transaction based on the value of the `counterparty` index.
+This rule can be used to ignore a transaction based on a string matched value of the `counterparty` index.

 ```
 - name: Ignore_By_Payee